ipoopedmypantsuups/HitmanBloodMoneyTrainer/README.md

 ## Overview:
 This is a repository for a Hitman Blood Money DLL that I built entirely with Visual C++.

-The main purpose of this project was to get familiar with programming internal GUIs and familiarizing myself with process hooking techniques.
+The main purpose of this project was to get familiar with programming internal GUIs and
+familiarize myself with process hooking techniques.

 ## Table of Contents
   - [Demonstration](#demonstration)